MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-tutorial-monitoring-aspnet.md

 3. Search for `Microsoft.ApplicationInsights.ServiceFabric.Native` and click on the appropriate NuGet package.

 >[!NOTE]
->You may need to install the Microsoft.ServiceFabric.Diagnistics.Internal package in a similar fashion if not preinstalled before installing the Application Insights package
+>You may need to install the Microsoft.ServiceFabric.Diagnostics.Internal package in a similar fashion if not preinstalled before installing the Application Insights package

 4. On the right, click on the two checkboxes next to the two services in the application, **VotingWeb** and **VotingData** and click **Install**.
     ![AI sdk Nuget](./media/service-fabric-tutorial-monitoring-aspnet/ai-sdk-nuget-new.png)